xtralifecloud/unity-sdk/Docs/matches.md

 }
 ~~~~

 In case a player leaves the match, similarly the following event will be received by others.
-You can subscribe to it at a higher level by using the #Cotc.Match.OnPlayerLeft event.
+You can subscribe to it at a higher level by using the #CotcSdk.Match.OnPlayerLeft event.

 ~~~~{.js}
 {